prajalpatidar06/Data-Structure/BigData/readme.md

 ## How to use

-How to add header file in your code
+Download header file named(bigcpp.hpp) and put file in same directory after that use below starter template

 ```bash
   #include<iostream>